What to Expect After Becoming a Registered Sex Offender

 Some of the sexual offenses that may require sex offender registration in New Jersey include:

-Knowingly providing false information about your place of residence when registering is a fourth degree felony and could result in you being sentenced to up to 18 months in New Jersey State Prison.
+- Knowingly providing false information about your place of residence when registering is a fourth-degree felony and could result in you being sentenced to up to 18 months in state prison.

 Verification of Your Address under Megan’s Law

-The same strict requirements apply when you change your place of employment and when your school enrollment status changes.
-If you fail to notify law enforcement about these changes within five days, you will also face serious prison time.
+- The same strict requirements apply when you change your place of employment and when your school enrollment status changes.
+If you fail to notify law enforcement about these changes within 5 days, you will also face serious prison time.

-If you have been accused of a sex crime in Atlantic County or anywhere else in New Jersey, it is crucial that you have an experienced criminal defense attorney representing you.
+If you have been accused of a sex crime it is crucial that you have an experienced criminal defense attorney representing you.
 The experienced, aggressive criminal defense lawyers at the Law Offices of John W. Tumelty can help you fight your charges.
 Contact us immediately to schedule a free consultation.